trung1243/optimism/README.md

 - `op-node`
 - `op-proposer`

-All other components and packages should be considered development components only and do not have releases.
+All other components and packages should be considered development components only and do not have releases

 ### Development branch